 It is mainly thanks to the icebreaking fleet that cargo transportation in the NSR has become more and more active.
-In 2015 some 4 mln. tonnes of cargo were transported via the NSR.
-Thus the volume of cargo transportation has increased 2,7 times when compared to 1998, when the volume of transportation was minimal (1,46 mln. tons).
+In 2016 6.9 mln. tonnes of cargo were transported via the NSR.
+The volume of cargo transportation has increased by 33% when compared to 2015.
 In connection with the further development of hydrocarbon projects in the Arctic it is anticipated that cargo transportation through the NSR will see stable growth in the future.
-It is estimated that this will grow to 8 mln. tonnes in 2016.
 It is for this reason that participation in Arctic gas and oil projects is becoming a priority for ‘Rosatomflot’.
 Within the confines of the implementation of these projects nuclear icebreakers provide a year round convoy to accompany ships to the ports, thus ensuring its stable development.

 Soon the fleet will receive three powerful new generation double-draft LK-60Ya icebreakers built in accordance with the 22220 design.
 The flagship universal nuclear vessel is already under construction at the Baltic shipyard in St-Petersburg, and in May 2015 the keel was laid for the first serial icebreaker the ‘Sibir’ at the Open Joint Stock Company ‘The Baltic Shipbuilding Plant’ (Baltiyskiy Zavod - Sudostroyenie) berth.
 According to the contract, the ships should are due to be completed by 2017-2020.